 An Enriching Technological Environment

 Recognizing that today’s citizens must be technologically sophisticated and tomorrow’s must be even more so, Berea College has invested more than $6 million in its computer-network infrastructure and will continue to add to this investment as buildings on campus are renovated, and as wireless network access expands on campus.
 The College provides students with broad access to electronic information and assists its students in developing strong information-technology literacy skills needed to succeed in today’s world.
 Information technologies are used to enhance student learning in all the disciplines.

-The College’s powerful fiber-optic network is available in more than 80 campus buildings, linking students, faculty, and staff from more than 8000 data ports in classrooms, offices, residence-halls, and public spaces throughout the campus, and includes an 85-megabit connection (dual 1-Gigabit connections) to the Internet.
-Wireless network access is available in all academic and administrative buildings, residence hall lounges and the Quadrangle, Fee Glade, and Crossroads outdoor areas.
+The College’s powerful fiber-optic network is available in more than 70 campus buildings, linking students, faculty, and staff from more than 9000 data ports in classrooms, offices, residence-halls, and public spaces throughout the campus, and includes a dual 1-Gigabit connection to the Internet.
+Wireless network access is available in all academic and administrative buildings, residence hall lounges and many outdoor areas.